core-wg/oscore/draft-ietf-core-object-security.md

 --- abstract

-This memo defines Object Security of CoAP (OSCOAP), a method for application layer protection of the Constrained Application Protocol (CoAP), using the CBOR Object Signing and Encryption (COSE).
+This document defines Object Security of CoAP (OSCOAP), a method for application layer protection of the Constrained Application Protocol (CoAP), using the CBOR Object Signing and Encryption (COSE).
 OSCOAP provides end-to-end encryption, integrity and replay protection to CoAP payload, options, and header fields, as well as a secure message binding.
 OSCOAP is designed for constrained nodes and networks and can be used across intermediaries and over any layer.
-The use of OSCOAP is signaled with the CoAP option Object-Security, also defined in this memo.
+The use of OSCOAP is signaled with the CoAP option Object-Security, also defined in this document.

 --- middle